-In October 2018 we hold the second edition of Race the Wild Coast: a new breed of horse race.
+On the 22nd of October 2019 we hold the third edition of The KTC Race the Wild Coast.
+If you’re interested in signing up, then read on and find out about this new breed of horse race.
 Riders, with a team of three horses, compete for victory over 350km of rugged paradise on the remote east coast of South Africa; navigating through this challenging wilderness, swimming rivers and keeping horses fit for vet checks in this complex multi stage race will challenge the endurance of any horseback adventurer.

 • Total distance: 350 kilometres.

 • A multi stage format including: dawn start and dusk cut-off, compulsory holds for tide affected river crossings and timed releases.

 • Each rider has a team of 3 horses provided by a South African stud.

 • There will be two horse changes at prescribed points: 123km and 209km into the race respectively.

 • Each stage ends with a vet check for the horses (approximately every 40km).
 A rider may only continue without penalty if their horse passes the vet check.